Hallmarks of Cancer

 The program has three specific aims:

-- To understand the mechanisms by which altered transcriptional and post-transcriptional control contributes to aberrant cancer cell programming;
+- To understand the basic mechanisms by which altered transcriptional and post-transcriptional regulatory mechanisms contribute to aberrant cancer cell programming

-- To elucidate the role that cell state transitions, plasticity, and aging play in cancer development and therapeutic resistance;
+- To elucidate the role that cell state transitions, phenotypic plasticity, and aging play in cancer development and disease trajectory

-- To identify and exploit vulnerabilities brought about by oxidative stress and metabolic re-programming
+- To identify and to exploit vulnerabilities brought about by oxidative stress and metabolic re-programming

 Paula Vertino, Ph.D., Wilmot Distinguished Professor in Cancer Genomics and professor, Biomedical Genetics.